 China’s Strategic Vision behind ‘The Belt and the Road Initiative’:

-- OBOR aims at bringing in the globalization through strategic connectivity with Asia, Europe, and Africa.
-It emphasizes on connecting hydrocarbon supply reservoirs and manufacturing consumer communities.
+- OBOR aims at bringing in globalization through strategic connectivity with Asia, Europe, and Africa.
+It emphasizes connecting hydrocarbon supply reservoirs and manufacturing consumer communities.

 - OBOR aims at connecting developing countries with developed countries in a strategic interconnection like never before.

-- Regional Integrations with OBOR can end geo-political mess by projecting geo-economics over geopolitics.
+- Regional Integrations with OBOR can end the geopolitical mess by projecting geo-economics over geopolitics.

 - OBOR provides multiple options to China in pursuit of a vision of ‘Peaceful Rise’.

 - OBOR in relation to energy security will assist China in increasing energy sources through greater access to Russian and Iranian oil and gas.
 This will be achieved by linking with pipeline networks from Russia and Central Asia.